 “My favorite aspects of working on the RealSelf engineering team are the people, the autonomy, and the ability to make an impact.
 It’s such a blessing to work on a team with so many talented individuals who are happy to mentor, help, and collaborate.
 Something I think is pretty rare is that there’s always an open-door policy for discussions with anyone along our management chain, from our VP to our CTO and CEO, to go over any ideas or feedback that we have.
 I’m grateful that I get to work with such amazing coworkers and that I have the opportunity to work on features and projects that continually challenge me to grow.”—Sky Herrera, software engineer

 “I feel so lucky that I get to work with such a smart, humble group of people.
 We are able to discuss and debate all ideas, without judgment, in a way that feels genuine and safe and really allows us to grow together as engineers.
 I’ve never worked with a group of engineers so focused on creating value for all consumers.
-Whether it’s asking the hard questions about what we’re building or how we’re building it, the engineering team here is incredibly involved in shaping the future of RealSelf in an incredibly positive way.” —Vivianne Barzu, software development manager
+Whether it’s asking the hard questions about what we’re building or how we’re building it, the engineering team here is incredibly involved in shaping the future of RealSelf in an incredibly positive way.” —Vivianne Barzu, Director of Engineering

 This team is currently hiring, so we welcome you to check out our open roles if you are interested in joining the engineering team at RealSelf.